-4.12 Mental Health
+4.12 Children requiring Mental Health support

-- 4.12.1 The school recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation. - 4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained. - 4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
+- 4.12.1 St. Elizabeth's recognises that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation. - 4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained. - 4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
 There are clear systems and processes in place for identifying possible mental health problems.
-If staff are concerned that a child is suffering a mental health problem, they should inform the DSL/DDSL immediately and record the concerns on CPOMs.
-The child will receive support from the DSL and Learning mentor to assess the level of need.
-Parents will be consulted and, if appropriate, school may refer to other agencies for advice and support. - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately. - 4.12.6 The Senior Mental Health Lead and mental health first aider (Julie Miles) is responsible for the promotion of mental health and wellbeing across the school. - 4.12.7 Further information, guidance and advice regarding mental health can be found in paragraph 41 of Keeping Children Safe in Education 2022.
-4:13 (New Section) - - 4.13Children who are Lesbian, Gay, Bi or Trans (LGBT+)
+If staff are concerned that a child is suffering a mental health problem, they should speak to the DSL/SENCo who will refer to the relevant agencies with the consent of parents.

+- 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately. - 4.12.6 The Senior Mental Health and Well-being lead and mental health first aider is Julie Miles.
+If staff have any concerns about a child or a member of staff (including themselves) they should speak to Julie for support and sign posting. - 4.12.7 Further information, guidance and advice regarding mental health can be found on page 44 of Keeping Children Safe in Education 2022.

+4.13 Children who are Lesbian, Gay, Bi or Trans (LGBT+)